SabrinaPau/08_internal_data_sourcing/README.md

 The [configdef file](configdef.py) will read the connection details from 'database.ini'.

-1. Create this file with the following format:
+1. Create this database.ini file with the following format:

 ```
 [connection_name]